Brian d'Arcy James: Career

 In 2017, James played Andy Baker in the Netflix drama series 13 Reasons Why, a role he later reprised in the second season of the show in 2018.
 Also in 2018, James played pilot Joseph A. Walker in Damien Chazelle's film First Man.
 In May 2018, it was announced that he would star in the upcoming Fox series Proven Innocent.
 The following month, however, it was announced that Kelsey Grammer had been cast to replace James in the role of Gore Bellows (previously Cole Bellows).

 James starred in the Broadway play The Ferryman at the Bernard B. Jacobs Theatre as Quinn Carney beginning on February 19, 2019, replacing Paddy Considine, who originated the role.
 In December 2020, it was announced he would appear in the Disney+ miniseries Hawkeye.

 In May 2022, it was announced that James would star as the Baker in a Broadway revival of Into the Woods at the St. James Theatre.
 He remained with the show through September 4, 2022.
 James returned to the production on October 25, 2022.
-He played his final performance on January 1, 2023 when Sebastian Arcelus returned to the show for its final week of performances.
+He played his final performance on January 1, 2023, when Sebastian Arcelus returned to the show for its final week of performances.
+For his performance, James received his third Tony Award nomination for Best Actor in a Musical, his fourth nomination overall.

+James originated the role of Joe Clay in the premiere production of Days of Wine and Roses at the Off-Broadway Linda Gross Theater in summer 2023.
+In September of the same year, it was announced that the production would transfer to Studio 54 on Broadway, with James reprising his role.
+He was nominated for a Tony Award for Best Actor in a Musical and was also a recipient of the Drama Desk Award for Outstanding Lead Performance in a Musical for his performance.

+James will play Chris Christopherson in a revival of Eugene O'Neill's play Anna Christie alongside Michelle Williams and Tom Sturridge at St. Ann's Warehouse from November 25, 2025 to February 1, 2026.